 Medical professionals have attempted to chart dermatomes throughout the body.
 Dermatome charts or maps are designed to illustrate bodily areas that are supplied by a single spinal nerve.
 Often, dermatome maps look like a rainbow-striped human body, where each color is associated with a spinal nerve in the cervical (C2-C8), thoracic (T1-T12), lumbar (L1-L5) or sacral (S1-S5) area of the spinal column.

 Dermatomes sometimes can be used to isolate problems in the spinal cord because pain on or around a specific dermatome can be traced back to a specific nerve root that is damaged, trapped or constricted.
 Dermatome pain mapping also can help to isolate viruses that are infecting the spinal nerves, such as shingles.
 When dermatome pain, numbness, tingling or weakness is identified, a physician will most likely palpate the corresponding area of the spine to try and identify the specific damaged nerve root.

 The nerves of the spinal cord that control the dermatomes run along the vertebrae as follows:

-Treatment for these issues generally includes rest, physical therapy, pain medication, or steroidal injections.
-If these conservative treatments prove ineffective, the award-winning surgeons at the Laser Spine Institute (LSI) can introduce you to state-of-the-art, minimally-invasive, endoscopic procedures that can help you rediscover a life without pain.
+Treatment for these issues generally includes rest, physical therapy, pain medication or steroidal injections.
+If these conservative treatments prove ineffective, the surgeons at the Laser Spine Institute can introduce you to state-of-the-art, minimally-invasive procedures that can help you find relief from pain.
 Contact us today for more information on dermatomes, and for a free review of your MRI or CT scan.